stackitcloud/terraform-provider-stackit/README.md

 For some services the acceptance tests take more time.
 By setting the timeout via the flag `-timeout=` to a higher time, you ensure that the tests will not be stopped.

-## Migration

-For guidance on how to migrate to using this provider, please see our [Migration Guide](./MIGRATION.md).

 ## Reporting Issues

 If you encounter any issues or have suggestions for improvements, please open an issue in the [repository](https://github.com/stackitcloud/terraform-provider-stackit/issues).